 This is my third publication.
 It’s an accumulation of stories that have been passed down from my family elders and assembled for a fictitious character named Liam Corcoran.
-He tells his story to his great granddaughter who with her boyfriend aspire to be an authors while he attempts to recover from a stroke.
+He tells his story to his great-granddaughter who with her boyfriend aspires to be an author while he attempts to recover from a stroke.
 The story spans over ninety years and originates on Boswell Avenue, Norwich, Connecticut.

 The Red Parakeet

 A children’s story I first created forty years ago while in a creative writing class in my sophomore year at college.
 I resurrected it four years ago.
 My oldest daughter Jennifer will be the illustrator for the book.
 She sees two versions because she is a special education teacher.
 One prekindergarten version for parents and educators to read to the children and one for young readers.